Sustainability Reporting Initiative

 The Board of Directors oversees the management of the business and affairs of the Corporation with a view to taking into account, in particular, ethical and ESG considerations and shareholders’ interests.

-1. There is one non-independent member, the President and Chief Executive Officer of the Corporation.
+2 There was one non-independent member, the President and Chief Executive Officer of the Corporation.

 Director independence is determined within the meaning of the Canadian Securities Administrators’ Regulation 58-101 – Respecting Disclosure of Corporate Governance Practices.
 The Chair of the Board of Directors is independent.